torvalds/linux/Documentation/leds/ledtrig-oneshot.rst

 This is a LED trigger useful for signaling the user of an event where there are no clear trap points to put standard led-on and led-off settings.
-Using this trigger, the application needs only to signal the trigger when an event has happened, than the trigger turns the LED on and than keeps it off for a specified amount of time.
+Using this trigger, the application needs only to signal the trigger when an event has happened, then the trigger turns the LED on and then keeps it off for a specified amount of time.

 This trigger is meant to be usable both for sporadic and dense events.
 In the